Last updated on August 8, 2025

 Edgar Markov | Illustration by Volkan Baga

-Knight commanders are creatures that can serve as commanders in knight tribal decks.
+Knight commanders are creatures that can serve as commanders in knight typal decks.
 Pretty self-explanatory.
-For this I’m not only gonna be looking at creatures with the knight subtype because there are a few legendary creatures that can be more than decent as commanders for this tribe in terms of gameplay.
+For this I’m gonna be looking at more than just creatures with the knight subtype, because there are a few legendary creatures that can be more than decent as commanders for this creature type in terms of gameplay.
 And there are some others that are fun from a thematic viewpoint.

 Most of the best knights can be found in black and white, with some additional good ones in red.
 Green and blue only started getting some real knight support with Throne of Eldraine, and they’re still a ways from catching up with the other three.